 Looking for something else?
 Request a document.

 The Transportation Authority is pleased to announce a call for projects for an estimated $3.55 million in Proposition AA (Prop AA) vehicle registration fee revenues for the 5-year period of Fiscal Years 2022/23 to 2026/27.
 Prop AA revenues come from a $10 fee on motor vehicles registered in San Francisco.
 Revenues are used to fund transportation improvements in three programmatic categories: Street Repair and Reconstruction, Pedestrian Safety, and Transit Reliability & Mobility Improvements.

 For this call for projects, the estimated amount of funds available in each category is detailed in the table below.
-The funds are available for projects ready to commence the design and/or construction phase in Fiscal Years 2019/20 - 2021/22.
+The funds are available for projects ready to commence the design and/or construction phase in Fiscal Years 2019/20 to 2021/22.

 |Prop AA Funds Available by Category (Fiscal Years 2022/23 – 2026/27)|